thomaspinckney3/cs4501/Project5.md

 since it combines all the necesary pieces into one easy-to-use container.

-You will be adding things to a Kafka queue (or as Kafak calls them, topics) in your new listing experience service.
+You will be adding things to a Kafka queue (or as Kafka calls them, topics) in your new listing experience service.
 Whenever a user creates a new listing, you'll post the relevent information (title, id in the db, etc) into the Kafka topic.